Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Because lipomas are fatty, they'll feel squishy under the skin as you palpate them.
-If you try to press one with your finger, it'll probably move about rather than staying put.
+If you try to press one with your finger, it'll probably move about rather than stay put.
 This happens because they are typically not attached to the dog's skin or underlying muscle or tissue.

 A lipoma tends to grow slowly and you'll likely notice it as it grows.
 In most cases, you won't likely see it one day the size of a pea and the next few days the size of a lemon.
 However, according to CJ Puotinen and Mary Straus, in some cases, lipomas may develop rapidly.
 If you notice rapid growth, it's best to play it on the safe side and have it checked out by a vet sooner than later.

 As mentioned previously, lipomas generally do not cause pain, infection, or hair loss.
 However, we will see in the next paragraphs a case where a lipoma may actually cause discomfort and pain.

 These growths seem to have some preferences when it comes to location.
-They're commonly found near the upper legs, armpits, neck and along the chest and abdomen.
-Technically though, they can appear just about anywhere.
+They're commonly found near the upper legs, armpits, neck, and along the chest and abdomen.
+Technically, they can appear just about anywhere.

 Enjoy Good Company

 If you just found a possible lipoma in your dog, don't stop looking.
-Chances are good, you'll find another one, and possibly, another one; indeed, lipomas seem to enjoy each other's company.
+Chances are good that you'll find another one.
+Indeed, lipomas seem to enjoy each other's company.
 If you still haven't found another one, your treasure hunt isn't likely over; chances are, your vet may have better luck through a thorough inspection.

 The Bottom Line